Baby Heat Rash: Symptoms, Causes, and Treatments - Baby Chick

 6. Give Your Baby Frequent Baths

 Give your baby lukewarm baths to help cool their skin and remove sweat when they’re overheated.
-Avoid using harsh soaps or bubble baths that can irritate the skin further.
+Avoid harsh soaps or bubble baths, as they can irritate the skin further.
 While exfoliating isn’t recommended for baby skin, gently rinsing and cleansing your baby frequently can help prevent the buildup of sweat and skin residue that clogs sweat ducts and causes heat rash.2

 Frequently Asked Questions (FAQs) About Baby Heat Rash